 Perfect Chocolate Zucchini Bread puts all that garden zucchini to great use!

-Perfect Chocolate Zucchini Bread is perfect because it’s a great way to use up that garden zucchini, it’s not only an easy recipe to make but it’s pretty fail proof, and there isn’t a single person in your house who won’t love it.
+- It’s not only an easy recipe to make but it’s pretty fail proof, and there isn’t a single person in your house who won’t love it.

 I can’t decide whether I prefer to eat this homemade chocolate zucchini bread warm so that the chocolate chips or melted or cold so that they chocolate chips are hard.
 Either way, it’s so good.